Cladogram: Cladogram selection

 There are several algorithms available to identify the "best" cladogram.
-Most algorithms use a metric to measure how consistent a candidate cladogram is with the data.
-Most cladogram algorithms use the mathematical techniques of optimization and minimization.
+The algorithms are almost always performed by computers, though some can be followed manually for data sets of only a few species and characteristics.
+Most algorithms use a metric (also called a distance) to measure how consistent a candidate cladogram is with the data.
+Most cladogram algorithms use the mathematical optimization.
+The computational problem to be solved is the minimization of the metric.

-In general, cladogram generation algorithms must be implemented as computer programs, although some algorithms can be performed manually when the data sets are modest (for example, just a few species and a couple of characteristics).

-Some algorithms are useful only when the characteristic data are molecular (DNA, RNA); other algorithms are useful only when the characteristic data are morphological.
-Other algorithms can be used when the characteristic data includes both molecular and morphological data.

-Algorithms for cladograms or other types of phylogenetic trees include least squares, neighbor-joining, parsimony, maximum likelihood, and Bayesian inference.
+Some algorithms are useful only for molecular characteristic data, others only for morphological data, and some only for characteristic data incorporating both.
+Algorithms for cladograms or phylogenetic trees include least squares, neighbor-joining, parsimony, maximum likelihood, and Bayesian inference.

-Biologists sometimes use the term parsimony for a specific kind of cladogram generation algorithm and sometimes as an umbrella term for all phylogenetic algorithms.

 Algorithms that perform optimization tasks (such as building cladograms) can be sensitive to the order in which the input data (the list of species and their characteristics) is presented.
 Inputting the data in various orders can cause the same algorithm to produce different "best" cladograms.
 In these situations, the user should input the data in various orders and compare the results.

 Using different algorithms on a single data set can sometimes yield different "best" cladograms, because each algorithm may have a unique definition of what is "best".
 Because of the astronomical number of possible cladograms, algorithms cannot guarantee that the solution is the overall best solution.
 A nonoptimal cladogram will be selected if the program settles on a local minimum rather than the desired global minimum.
 To help solve this problem, many cladogram algorithms use a simulated annealing approach to increase the likelihood that the selected cladogram is the optimal one.

+Biologists sometimes use the term parsimony for a specific kind of cladogram generation algorithm and sometimes as an umbrella term for all phylogenetic algorithms.

+Terminology

 The basal position is the direction of the base (or root) of a rooted phylogenetic tree or cladogram.
 A basal clade is the earliest clade (of a given taxonomic rank[a]) to branch within a larger clade.

 Statistics

 Incongruence length difference test (or partition homogeneity test)

 The incongruence length difference test (ILD) is a measurement of how the combination of different datasets (e.g. morphological and molecular, plastid and nuclear genes) contributes to a longer tree.
 It is measured by first calculating the total tree length of each partition and summing them.
 Then replicates are made by making randomly assembled partitions consisting of the original partitions.
 The lengths are summed.
-A p value of 0.01 is obtained for 100 replicates if 99 replicates have longer combined tree lengths.
+A p-value of 0.01 is obtained for 100 replicates if 99 replicates have longer combined tree lengths.